The Winsford Academy: Leadership

 A comprehensive restructure and rightsizing of the teaching and support staff was completed in August 2015 and a new organisation model was introduced to simplify the school structure and increase accountability for subject leadership.
 The leadership group comprises a Principal; two Vice Principals (Curriculum & Standards and Care, Support & Guidance) and seven Assistant Principals (Science & Technology, English, Maths, Achievement & Intervention, Sixth Form, Enrichment & Engagement, Humanities & SMSC).
 There are 60 teaching staff, including the leadership team.

 Pastoral system

-The Winsford Academy has a pastoral system which consists of five Year Heads and four Progress Managers.
+The Winsford Academy has a pastoral system which consists of the five Year Heads and four Progress Managers.
 Through the Heads of Year team, students are provided with pastoral care and support with services such as child welfare, attendance support, mentoring and counselling all being available throughout the academy day.
 Students also have access to their Coach, Head of Year and Progress Manager.
 The Progress Managers are responsible for progress tracking, engagement and enrichment, and competition of the House System.